zhuxiao/asvbm/README.md

                   values are for the valid maximal region size, then longer regions are omitted and saved to the file specified with -l -s INT       overlap extend size: [100]
+     -t INT       number of threads [0].
+0 for the maximal number of threads in machine
      -o FILE      output directory: [output]
      -l FILE      file name for long SV regions: [long_sv_reg.bed] -h           show this help message and exit